datcit/guides/ZFS Native Encryption & TPM2.md

-# Auto-Decrypting a ZFS volume with TPM 2.0 module
+# Auto-Decrypting a ZFS Volume with TPM 2.0 Module
 I've wanted to auto-decrypt my ZFS volumes so that when my server boots, the volume is automatically decrypted for immediate use.
 This means I won't need to SSH into the box and enter the key manually.
 The desire to encrypt the volume,